Smoothness-Adaptive Contextual Bandits: Self-Similar Payoffs

 \end{enumerate} \end{theorem}

 Theorem \ref{theo-reg-lower-ss} establishes that requiring payoff functions to be self-similar does not reduce the minimax (regret) complexity, and therefore implies that the minimax complexity of the problem under self-similar payoffs (Assumption \ref{assumption-global-self-similarity}) is still as stated in~\eqref{eq:opt_rate}.
-Nevertheless, in the next section we establish that under self-similar payoffs one may design policies that are smoothness-adaptive, and essentially guarantee that minimax regret rate without prior information on the smoothness of payoff functions.
+Nevertheless, in the next section we establish that under self-similar payoffs one may design policies that are smoothness adaptive, and essentially guarantee the minimax regret rate without prior information on the smoothness of payoff functions.